-Oral health is a term used to talk about the health of a person's teeth and gums .
-If people have unhealthy teeth and gums they will probably have some pain; they may not be able to eat a variety of healthy foods or talk to other people comfortably.
+Oral health is a term used for the health of a person's teeth and gums .
+If people have unhealthy teeth and gums they will probably have some pain.
+Also, they may not be able to eat a variety of healthy foods or talk to other people comfortably.

 Two common oral health problems are caries and gum diseases .
 Caries is caused by bacteria that decay (break down) the enamel (hard outer part of the tooth); if caries is not treated the tooth will continue to decay and will eventually have to be removed .
-Caries is caused by eating a lot of sticky and sweet foods that let bacteria to grow and multiply.
+Caries is caused by eating a lot of sticky and sweet foods that allow bacteria grow and multiply.
 Gum disease (also known as periodontal disease) is caused by bacteria that attack the gums causing them to swell and bleed.
 If gum disease is not treated, the gums start to break down and the teeth will become loose because the gums won't be strong enough to hold them in place.
 Gum disease is caused by poor oral hygiene (poor care of the teeth and gums).

-The oral health of Indigenous people is not as good as that of other Australians.
-The oral health of young non-Indigenous children has improved in recent years, but the oral health of young Indigenous children has generally worsened .
-Indigenous children have more caries in their deciduous (baby) and permanent (adult) teeth than do non-Indigenous children, and their caries are often more severe.
-Indigenous children have more decayed, missing and filled teeth than do non-Indigenous children.
-In 2000-2003, Indigenous children also had more gingivitis (a mild form of periodontal disease) than did non-Indigenous children.
+The oral health of Indigenous Australians is not as good as that of non-Indigenous people .
+The oral health of young non-Indigenous children has improved in recent years, but the oral health of young Indigenous children has generally become worse.
+Indigenous children have more caries in their deciduous (baby) and permanent (adult) teeth than non-Indigenous children, and their caries often more severe.
+Indigenous children have more decayed, missing and filled teeth than non-Indigenous children.
+In 2000-2003, Indigenous children also had more gingivitis (a mild form of periodontal disease) than non-Indigenous children.

-Indigenous adults had more than twice as much caries as non-Indigenous adults, and had three times the number of decayed surfaces, which often suggests poor access to timely dental care .
-Indigenous adults also suffered from more periodontal disease than did non-Indigenous adults.
+Indigenous adults had more than twice as much caries as non-Indigenous adults, and had three times the number of decayed tooth surfaces, which is often because there is not enough access to dental services .
+Indigenous adults also suffered from more periodontal disease than non-Indigenous adults.
 More Indigenous adults than non-Indigenous adults suffered from edentulism (losing all of their teeth), especially at younger ages.